eladgeva77/StockMarket/README.md

 Please follow the following instructions:

 1) Create a new angular project (using angular cli) "ng new " (node.js must be installed)
-2) Replace the "src" folder of you new angular project with the folder "src" under "BookStoreClient"
+2) Replace the "src" folder of you new angular project with the folder "src" located in the repository.
 3) Open the cmd in the location of you new angular project
 4) run the command "ng serve"

-Open the application: Open a web browser of your choice and open the url "localhost:4200"
+To run the application: Open a web browser of your choice and open the url "localhost:4200"

 ENJOY :)